notfound8852/Andrunix-GNU/Andronux/Device-setup/Root.md

 ./setup_linux
 export PATH=/usr/sbin:/usr/bin:$PATH
 ```
-If this breaks due to some issue with systemd use a chroot instead to take of that. quick chroot [script](https://github.com/notfound8852/Andronux-GNU/blob/main/Andronux/scripts/Chroot.sh)
+If this breaks due to some issue with systemd reboot the device and use a chroot instead to take of that. quick chroot [script](https://github.com/notfound8852/Andronux-GNU/blob/main/Andronux/scripts/Chroot.sh).
+Once chrooted into the environment run `apt -f install`

 6. Run all of the following:
 ```sh